echonoshy/floodnet-segmentation/README.md

-Sure, here are some suggestions to add fun and relevant icons to your report:

 # 🚀 FloodNet Dataset Image Semantic Segmentation Technical Report

 ## 🌟 Introduction

-This code and its associated content were developed to implement an image semantic segmentation task on the supervised FloodNet dataset.
-The goal is to design a simple framework that allows for quick model construction, training, prediction, and visualization.
+The development of this code and its related content was aimed at implementing an image semantic segmentation task on the supervised FloodNet dataset.
+The goal was to design a simple framework that allows for quick model construction, training, prediction, and visualization.
+Experiments were conducted using three classic semantic segmentation models, and good predictive results were achieved with relatively few training epochs.

 ### ⚙️ Experiment Environment
 - MacOS 14.4